 R. Alter, The wisdom books: Job, Proverbs, and Ecclesiastes : a translation with commentary, 1st ed.
 New York: W.W.
 Norton & Co.

-Judith McKinlay, ‘Women in Proverbs’, in Gendering Wisdom the Host: Biblical Invitations to Eat and Drink, vol. Journal for the Study of the Old Testament, Sheffield: Sheffield Academic Press, 1996, pp. 100–132.
+Judith McKinlay, ‘Women in Proverbs’, in Gendering Wisdom the Host: Biblical Invitations to Eat and Drink, Sheffield: Sheffield Academic Press, 1996, pp. 100–132.

 R. Alter, The wisdom books: Job, Proverbs, and Ecclesiastes : a translation with commentary, 1st ed.
 New York: W.W.
 Norton & Co.

 Marcus J. Borg, Reading the Bible Again for the First Time: Taking the Bible Seriously but not Literally.
-New York: PerfectBound, 2001 [Online].
+New York: PerfectBound, 2001.
 Available: http://www.netLibrary.com/urlapi.asp?action=summary&v=1&bookid=82353

 C. L. Seow, Ecclesiastes: A New Translation with Introduction and Commentary.
 New York: Doubleday, 1997.